projecthell/oxygene/README.md

 You CAN distribute this package via the internet, CD or USB Sticks.

-You CANNOT take any credit for this map whatsoever.
+You CANNOT take any credit for this mod whatsoever.

 You CANNOT modify this map and redistribute it as your own.